move-master/move-master.github.io/pages/f25-dqnenvgym/content.md

 <div class="centered"><img src="/site_v1/images/mtgm-tower-1.png" height="400"></div>

-This would be considered a “**success state**” because this tower is structurally sound and would not collapse.
+This would be considered a “success state” because this tower is structurally sound and would not collapse.
 Let’s consider another sequence:

 <span class="centered"> ```010 010 010 010 010 010 010 010 010 010 010 010 010 010 010 010 010 010```</span>